Terrace, British Columbia: Forestry

 The forest industry drove the development of Terrace.
 The small Lillesberg sawmill opened in 1908, burned down in 1909, and was not rebuilt.
 That year, George Little established a small mill in the area, which became a substantial operation in 1911, and was described as a large lumber mill in 1915.
 During and following World War I, numerous small sawmills came and went.

 When fire destroyed the Little's mill in 1921, most of the lumber and logs were saved.
 The mill was immediately rebuilt.
 During the 1920s, Terrace was known as the "pole capital of the world".
 Over 50,000 poles were manufactured annually to supply many parts of North America with telephone and electric power poles.
 The world's tallest pole, 162 ft long, was cut in Terrace and stands in New York City.

 In 1936, Little, Haugland and Kerr (LH&K) bought the George Little mill, which by 1940 was the largest employer in Terrace.

 In 1943, fire completely gutted the mill.
 In 1948, Columbia Cellulose was granted logging rights covering 334000 acre near Terrace, where its woodlands division was established, creating a post-war development boom.
 The Sandes mill, which employed 100 workers at its peak, operated 1946–1968.

 In 1952, the Pohle Lumber mill relocated to Terrace.
 In 1956, Joslyn Manufacturing and Supply Co bought LH&K but closed the Terrace mill soon after purchase.
 In 1959, fire consumed the Pohle sawmill, planer mill, several boxcars, and stacks of finished lumber.
 The 1960 rebuild was an electrically powered modern mill.

-By the mid-1960s, concerns were expressed about Terrace being totally dependant upon the lumber industry.
+By the mid-1960s, concerns were expressed about Terrace being totally dependent upon the lumber industry.
 In 1969 Columbia Cellulose purchased the Pohle Lumber mill operations.

 In 1981, Canadian Cellulose was renamed BC Timber.
 In 1984, BC Timber was renamed Westar Timber.
 In 1986, Skeena Cellulose, a subsidiary of Repap Industries, bought the Westar assets.
 In 1988, Repap opened a new $45 million sawmill on the Pohle site in Terrace, which closed in 2001.
 Terrace Lumber Co ran this mill intermittently during 2005–2006.